juwentao/CS5610_website/README.md

 I aimed for a calm, modern aesthetic that pairs a deep navy foundation with warm accent highlights to mimic the contrast of pencil marks on paper.
 Cards, callouts, and buttons share rounded geometry and layered shadows to hint at physical tiles without overwhelming the interface.
 I'm particularly proud of the Sudoku grid styling that balances clarity, contrast, and responsive behavior with nothing but CSS.

 ### 4. Future enhancements
-Given more time I would add a light/dark theme toggle, interactive candidate notes, and celebratory animations on puzzle completion.
-A profile dashboard summarizing streaks, achievements, and personalized recommendations would also enrich the experience.
-Finally, integrating real puzzle data and validation logic (planned for future assignments) would transform the static mock into a fully playable app.
+Given more time I would add a light/dark theme toggle, interactive candidate notes, profile dashboard summarizing streaks, and celebratory animations on puzzle completion.
+Finally, integrating real puzzle data and validation logic would transform the static mock into a fully playable app.

 ### 5. Hours invested
-Approximately 10 hours were devoted to researching references, planning the component system, and implementing the layouts.
-Roughly 6 hours were spent on designing and coding the puzzle boards plus navigation, while the remaining 4 hours covered secondary pages, responsive refinements, and polish.
-Additional time would likely be needed for deployment and recording once the mock evolves into a functional build.
+Approximately 20 hours.

 ### 6. Assumptions
 I assumed the assignment allows external, hotlinked imagery and fonts provided no JavaScript libraries are introduced.
 I also assumed folder-based routing on GitHub Pages would be acceptable so every page can remain an `index.html` inside its own directory.
-Finally, I assumed placeholder email/social links are acceptable because the brief explicitly permits using fictional data.

 ### 7. Sources & attributions
 Hero photograph sourced from [Unsplash](https://unsplash.com/) with attribution embedded via the hotlinked URL metadata.
 Icon asset sourced from [SVG Repo](https://www.svgrepo.com/) under their free usage license.
-No other third-party code snippets were used; all HTML and CSS were created specifically for this assignment.

 ## Running locally
 No build tools are required.
-Open `index.html` in a web browser or host the folder with any static server (e.g., VS Code Live Server) to explore the mock site.
+Open `index.html` in a web browser to explore the mock site.